 ● Mining helps in the extraction of various mineral resources.

 ● Better planning and management practices.
-For eg: Watershed development program
+For eg: The watershed development program

 ● Threat to water security as mountains provide nearly 70% of freshwater to the planet

-● Threat to livelihood as mountains provide nearly 20% to global tourism.
+● Threat to livelihood as mountains provide nearly 20% of global tourism.

 The following are the various water bodies and the changes associated.